-- Are responsible on a daily basis for the care or supervision of children. - Regularly work in the school at times when children are on the premises. - Regularly come into contact with children under 18 years of age.
+- Are responsible on a daily basis for teaching, training, instructing or the care or supervision of children. - Regularly work in the school at times when children are on the premises. - Regularly come into contact with children under 18 years of age.